 Make the Pumpkin

-Place the pumpkin in a large bowl and sprinkle on olive oil and the seasonings.
+- Place the pumpkin in a large bowl and sprinkle on the oil and the seasonings.
 Toss to coat.

 Make the Herbed Cashew Cheese